Federal and State Financial Aid

 The Federal Direct Stafford Loan is the basic student loan available to all students, regardless of financial need.
 It is the educational loan most students borrow first, before all others.
 If the loan is subsidized, the government will pay the interest while the student is in school.
 If the loan is unsubsidized, the student has the option of capitalizing the interest or of paying the interest quarterly during the in-school period.
 Payment of the principle itself, on both the subsidized and unsubsidized loans, does not begin until six months after graduation, provided the student remains enrolled on at least a half-time (6 credits) basis.
-For 2013-14, for Undergraduate Stafford Loans with a first disbursement date between July 1, 2013 through June 30, 2014, the interest rate (subsidized and unsubsidized) is set at 3.86%.
-The Graduate student Stafford Loan rate is set at 5.41%.
-There is a 1.051% origination fee deducted by the government on the Federal Direct Stafford Loan.
+For 2014-15, for Undergraduate Stafford Loans with a first disbursement date between July 1, 2014 through June 30, 2015, the interest rate (subsidized and unsubsidized) is set at 4.66%.
+The Graduate student Stafford Loan rate is set at 6.21%.
+There is a 1.073% origination fee deducted by the government on the Federal Direct Stafford Loan if the loan has a first disbursement October 1, 2014 and after (fee is 1.072% if first disbursement is prior to October 1).
 Repayment period is ten years.
 More about Federal Direct Stafford Loans.

 Federal Direct PLUS Loan

 These federal, educational loans are available to credit-worthy parents of dependent students, regardless of financial need, and are borrowed directly through the University and the U.S. Department of Education (no lender/bank required).
 Parents can borrow up to the cost of attendance minus other financial aid received.
 Repayment begins within 60 days of the second disbursement being made to the student's account (2nd disbursement typically made to student accounts in January so repayment begins in March).
 Deferments may be available upon request.
-For 2013-14, for PLUS/GradPLUS Loans disbursed July 1, 2013 through June 30, 2014, the interest rate is set at 6.41%.
-There is a 4.204% origination fee deducted by the government on the Federal Direct Stafford Loan.
+For 2014-15, for PLUS/GradPLUS Loans disbursed July 1, 2014 through June 30, 2015, the interest rate is set at 7.21%.
+There is a 4.292% origination fee deducted by the government on the Federal Direct Stafford Loan with first disbursements October 1, 2014 and after (loans with first disbursements prior to October 1, 2014 will have a 4.288% fee deducted).
 Repayment period is ten years.
 More about Federal Direct PLUS Loans.